Liquid Markup

 and

-Note that there is NO "no" operator, and you CANNOT use parentheses to control the order of operations, as the precedence of each operator will appear unspecified.
-When in doubt, use nested "if" statements.
+Note that there is NO "not" operator, and you CANNOT use parentheses to control the order of operations, as the precedence of operators appears unspecified.
+When in doubt, use nested if

-Liquid expressions are tested to determine their "truthiness" in similar to Ruby:
+Liquid expressions are tested to determine their "truthiness" similarly to Ruby:

 true

-- Any non-existent/null value (as a missing part of a hash) is false.
+. - Any non-existent/null value (as a missing part of a hash) is

 {% if user %}